Andy Scott, CTO, on Data Driven vs. Non-Data Driven Companies

-In this installment of our Expert Insights Series, Jon Thompson hosts technology and operations leader, Andy Scott, to discuss the role of data in business.
-Andy has 35 years of experience across multiple industries and organizations holding positions that include Chief Technology Officer (CTO), Chief Product and Technology Officer (CPTO), Chief Information Officer (CIO), VP of Digital Product Management, and Board Director.
+In this installment of our Expert Insights Series, Jon Thompson hosts technology and operations leader Andy Scott to discuss the role of data in business.
+Andy has 35 years of experience across multiple industries holding positions that include Chief Technology Officer, Chief Product and Technology Officer, Chief Information Officer, VP of Digital Product Management, and Board Director.
 He is known for his track record of delivering growth and empowering leadership through digital transformation.

 Prior to starting Cognitival Consulting, Andy served as Chief Technology Officer of Hydromax USA, a private equity backed company providing field services and solutions for gas, water, and wastewater infrastructure.
-Blue Margin worked with Hydromax to help improve operations and productivity through data visibility, and through that partnership, Andy’s high level of expertise became apparent.
-Blue Margin realized other technology leaders would appreciate his insights, so Jon hosted Andy to explore the topics of data, digital transformation, and technology leadership.
-Key takeaways include:
+Blue Margin worked with Hydromax to help improve operations and productivity through data visibility, and through that partnership Andy’s expertise became apparent.
+Blue Margin invited Andy to share his insights on data, digital transformation, and technology leadership.
+The episode covers the difference between data-driven and non-data-driven companies, the role of quality data in AI readiness, Hydromax’s recipe for dashboarding success, and how companies can succeed with data where others have failed.

-Watch the full interview, listen to the podcast episode, or read the highlights below:
+Watch the full interview on YouTube, listen to the podcast, or read the highlights below.

-Over the course of his 35 years in tech leadership, Andy has observed a difference between data-driven and non-data- driven companies.
+Over 35 years in tech leadership, Andy has observed a clear difference between data-driven and non-data-driven companies.

-In contrast to uncertainty and tension, data-driven companies have clarity into leading performance indicators (Jon discusses the crucial role of data visibility in this webinar).
-Clear visibility into leading indicators allows leaders to be proactive and step out of reactionary mode.
-Decision-making based on real-time data hits two of the seven key characteristics of the data-driven organization (McKinsey, 2022).
+In contrast to uncertainty and tension, data-driven companies have clarity into leading performance indicators.
+That visibility allows leaders to be proactive and step out of reactionary mode.
+Jon discusses the crucial role of data visibility in this CFO webinar.

 AI Requires a Strong Data Foundation